 From Git's perspective, squashing is a form of historical ‘revisionism’ and alters the Git record.
-Right now, we've taken the approach of staying true to the Git history, and so you'll see some change in the reports when this is changed.
+Flow stays true to the Git history, so you'll see some change in the reports when the Git history changes.

-Actual changes in stats will vary a bit depending on what’s being dquashed.
+Actual changes in stats will vary a bit depending on what’s being squashed.